Tips for Keeping Your Own Retirement Plans on Track as a Family Caregiver

 2. Plan Ahead

-More than half of family caregivers have not done any planning for themselves with regard to life insurance, burial insurance, retirement, long-term care insurance, or senior living communities, the Caring.com survey found.
+Many family caregivers have not done any planning for themselves with regard to life insurance, burial insurance, retirement, long-term care insurance, or senior living communities.

 “Family caregivers, especially baby boomers, run the risk of derailing their retirement plans if they don’t prepare for the costs associated with caregiving,” says Caring.com CEO Andy Cohen, in the study.
 “Almost half of caregivers spend $25,000 on caregiving in just five years – that’s a significant chunk of money that could delay retirement by a couple of years.”